maestro-insomnia/TVCG_Analysis_Code_Package/README.md

 ## Requirements

-A recent installation of R is required.
-RStudio is optional.
+The complete analysis workflow was tested successfully with R version 4.5.3.
+A recent installation of R is required, and RStudio is optional.

 The analysis uses these R packages: